Skwiix - Musical-Info-Advice-Support

 New vs Second hand

-It’s always a great idea to buy used when you know exactly what you’re getting into.
-Like buying a used car, you should only buy a used guitar if you know what to look for and aren’t too worried about making repairs.
-If you do decide to purchase a used guitar, take someone who has been playing the guitar for years with you–they’ll know what to look for and will play the guitar to see if there’s anything obviously wrong with it.
+It's always a great idea to buy used when you know exactly what you're getting into.
+Like buying a used car, you should only buy a used Guitar if you know what to look for and aren't too worried about making repairs.
+If you decide to purchase a used Guitar, take someone who has been playing it for years with you–they'll know what to look for and will play the Guitar to see if there's anything wrong with it.
 Many quality instruments are sold used at significantly reduced prices.
-Good guitars tend to hold up well over time, so if you are lucky enough to come across such a quality instrument at a good price, snap it up.
+Good Guitars tend to hold up well over time, so if you are lucky enough to come across such a quality instrument at a reasonable price, snap it up.

-People usually sell their used instruments for about 1/2 to 3/4 the price they paid for them depending on its condition and the owners knowledge of the guitars value.
-It is possible to find a good second-hand guitar for the price of a new entry-level or beginner guitar although it takes much looking.
-Be very careful and diligent when checking a used guitar however.
+People usually sell their used instruments for about 1/2 to 3/4 the price they paid for them, depending on their condition and the owner's knowledge of the Guitar's value.
+It is possible to find an excellent second-hand guitar for the price of a new entry-level or beginner guitar, although it takes much looking.
+Be very careful and diligent when checking a used guitar, however.

-Used guitars can be found in places like the local music instrument store, through online classifieds, and even major online music retailers.
+Used Guitars can be found in places like the local music instrument store, online classifieds, and even major online music retailers.

-If you’re a first-timer, want to get an instrument with no wear and tear, frets in perfect condition or don’t want to spend money on surprise repairs, it makes sense to purchase a new guitar.
-If you’re concerned about price, keep an eye out for online sales or consider renting until you can afford the new guitar you want instead.
+If you're a first-timer, want an instrument with no wear and tear, frets in perfect condition, or don't want to spend money on surprise repairs, it makes sense to purchase a new guitar.
+If you're concerned about price, watch online sales or consider renting until you can afford the new Guitar you want instead.

-If you’re looking for a guitar that sounds great and is affordable, you should absolutely consider buying used gear.
-Not only does used gear maintain its quality, but also you can save an average of 20 percent off the original price and often even more.
+If you're looking for a great and affordable Guitar, you should consider buying used gear.
+Not only does used gear maintain its quality, but also you can save an average of 20 per cent off the original price and often even more.

-Plus if you decide that you want to try something new, you can typically resell a used guitar for close to the same price you paid for it.
-Plus, there's the undeniable cool factor that comes from old guitars.
+If you want to try something new, you can typically resell a used Guitar for close to the price you paid.
+Plus, there's the undeniable cool factor that comes from old Guitars.

 Skwiix